Indonesia

 Nonmonetary Penalties

-Articles 4 and 5 of ESDM 31/2012 require contractors or license holders that exceed the limits allowed for flaring in Article 3 to conduct a gas optimization study for submission to DG Migas, which can then approve or reject the findings.
-Article 10 of ESDM 32/2017 allows SKK Migas to revoke the flare gas allocation from the selected bidder if they fail to commence work within three months following the award or fail to start production within 12 months.
+Article 10 of ESDM 32/2017 allows SKK Migas to revoke the flare gas allocation from the selected bidder if it fails to commence work within three months following the award or fails to start production within 12 months.
 However, there are no known cases of revocation.

 Enabling Framework